sgoeschl/freemarker-cli/README.md

 * Support multiple documents for a single transformation
 * Support transformation of CSV files using [Apache Commons CSV](http://commons.apache.org/proper/commons-csv/)
 * Support for reading document content from STDIN to integrate with command line tools
+* Add some commonly useful information such as `System Properties`, `Enviroment Variables`

 # 3. Usage